muhammadmir/Course-Schedule-Viewer/Parsing/README.md

 For the most part, information displayed at each page is consistent and allows the ability to (somewhat) reliably scrape the necessary information.
 In the next section, I break down the key data structures of this part of the project.

-Note: For each Course, there are 2 additional requests (Detailed Information Section, Catalog Entry) made to scrape additional information.
+**Note**: For each Course, there are 2 additional requests (Detailed Information Section, Catalog Entry) made to scrape additional information.
 Additionally, the number of requests to load all the Courses for any Calendar can vary.
 If $n$ is the number of subjects for a Calendar and `Chunk Load` is set to true in [profiles.json](#profilesjson), then the maximum number of requests is $3 + ceil(n / 5)$.
 Otherwise, it is $3$.
 Chunk Loading should be set to true for schools that typically offer a lot (5000+) Courses for a typical Calendar.

 ## Structure of Data
 Every Calendar has a set of Courses, and each Course has properties.
 Calendars and Courses are fundamentally objects and below, I break down the properties of each object.